RocketPuppy/Retrograde/RULES.md

 Any card under construction finishes construction and enters play when it has a number of construction points on it equal to its construction attribute.
 Spacecraft enter play in the closest orbital to the card that constructed them.
-Upgrades enter play on top of the card that constructed them.
+Upgrades enter play under the card that constructed them, such that the upgrade text is still visible.
 Assets enter play tapped, where they are being constructed.

 To construct a spacecraft or upgrade on a card capable of construction, place it tapped next to the card.